 They help you find new audiences

 Petitions can help you start conversations with new people and change how they view things.
-Collecting signatures at your local market or in your area is a great opportunity for you to get feedback on your campaign in real-time, gauge the level of support that you have out there and plant the seeds of a new idea in their mind.
+Collecting signatures on a petition template at your local market or in your area is a great opportunity for you to get feedback on your campaign in real-time, gauge the level of support that you have out there and plant the seeds of a new idea in their mind.

 They take the role of an informal poll